 After programming a function, you must press the Start pad to start the function.
+If you do not the function.
 If you do not press the Start pad within

 5 seconds of programming, "START?" will show on the display as a reminder.